-The bipartisan bill, introduced by Rep. Chris Collins (R-NY/27) and Rep. Raul Ruiz (D-CA/36), would preserve the ability for emergency physicians to strongly advocate for patients by avoiding the mandatory waiver of due process rights which many emergency physicians are forced to comply with as a condition of employment.
+The bipartisan bill, introduced by Rep. Chris Collins (R-N.Y./27) and Rep. Raul Ruiz (D-Calif./36), would preserve the ability for emergency physicians to strongly advocate for patients by avoiding the mandatory waiver of due process rights which many emergency physicians are forced to comply with as a condition of employment.

 “On behalf of more than 38,000 emergency physicians, emergency medicine residents, and medical students, the American College of Emergency Physicians (ACEP) is proud to support Congressman Collins’ and Congressman Ruiz’s legislation to ensure every emergency physician has medical staff due process rights,” said Paul Kivela, MD, MBA, FACEP, President of the American College of Emergency Physicians.
 “This is an important safeguard that will ensure all emergency physicians have access to a fair due process procedure.”